 The illustrations completely capture a typical family at the beach–except we are dealing with bears and the beach is made of ice.
 As the young cub clings to his father, we can see the older ones diving in and playing with each other in the water.
 We even see the mother on her cell phone or reading a magazine.
 A funny part is when she complains (“Ugh, it’s warm.”) when she dips her toe in at the water’s edge.
 I guess that is something a polar bear would think!

 Anything you did not like about the book.
-Nothing
+No

 Who should buy this book?
-Public and elementary school libraries, preschools, daycare centers, anyone who works with children over the age of three.
+Public libraries, preschools, daycare centers, anyone who works with children between the ages of two and five.

 Where would you shelve it?
 Picture Books

 Should we (librarians) put this on the top of our “to read” piles?
-Yes, cute story and a great way to learn a little French.
+Yes, a fresh look at a day at the beach.